abtin/notes/2022/Feb.md

 - Developers productivity metrics?!
 First make sure the manager is knowledgeable, but not micro-managing.
 Then hire smart and curious developers who communicate well and let them learn by making mistakes in a safe environment.
 Be nice to them and create a fun atmosphere.
 Then come back and talk to me about developers productivity!

+### Feb 13, 2022

+#### Thoughts

+- I'm at a point that I really like giving and sharing.
+- A simple life, a clear mind.